amphilli/HA_DMS_2018/HA_DMS_2018_processing/for_logo_plot/Readme.txt

 This folder contains one subdirectory for each differential selection comparison.
 This module formats the pickouts output from the filtering modules into a form that can be used as input for dms_logoplot to generate sequence logo plots.
-To do this, it adds the WT WSN HA sequence, changes the indexing to start at 1 to match the site numbers in the reference sequence, and reformats the data for dms_logoplot.
+To do this, it adds the WT WSN HA sequence, changes the indexing to start at 1 to match the site numbers in the reference sequence, and reformats the data, taking the average mutdiffsel (col[2]), for dms_logoplot.

 Before running: combine the the out_list_pickouts_neg.txt and out_list_pickouts_pos.txt into one file (_all_pickouts.txt) and then sort by site (col[0]) in ascending order(_all_pickouts_sorted.txt).